samiru/articles/node-express-logging-error-handling/README.md

 export default requestId;
 ```

-The generated request ID can now be utilized not only in the middleware executed later in the stack, but also in controllers and other functions that are independent of the request-response cycle.
+The generated request ID can now be utilized not only in the middleware executed later in the stack, but also in other functions that are independent of the request-response cycle.

 And as we have set request ID in the response headers, we can access it in the client side too.
 For example, we could log the request ID in the browser console like this: